pajlotapps/diskpart/README.md

-# Format a Hard Drive Using the Command Prompt😄
+# Format a Hard Drive Using the Command Prompt

-## Formatowanie dysku twardego przy wykorzystaniu linii komend 😄
+## Formatowanie dysku twardego przy wykorzystaniu linii komend

 <!-- ...trying to figure out how it is working -->

-# [React][react-url] dla początkujących - Poradnik

 ### STEP 1: Open Command Prompt As Administrator